To help you out, I have put together some of my tips for planning a wedding photography timeline and an engagement session!

 Would you like to use them in your wedding, like in a guest book or a few framed photos?

 If you’re thinking all of the above, then you should have your engagement portraits taken around six to nine months before your wedding date.
-That way you will have them ready in time to use them for a save the date or invitations.
+That way, you will have them ready in time to use for a save-the-date or invitations.

-If all you care about is to have them ready in time for your wedding, then two to three months before is good, that will give you plenty of time to get them printed or made into an album.
+If all you care about is having them ready in time for your wedding, then two to three months before is good; that will give you plenty of time to get them printed or made into an album.
 Something to consider – it’s a good idea to plan your hair and makeup trial around your engagement session so that you can take full advantage of looking shmexy!

 Another question to consider is what season you’re hoping to have them taken in.
-This decision mostly influences your outfits and what time of day golden hour will be.
-Spring and Summer are, of course, the most popular seasons for photos and weddings, so wedding photographers will be busy especially during the weekends.
-I only offer engagement sessions on weekdays from Spring-Fall.
-However, since we have longer days during the summer, we are usually able to schedule your engagement session later in the day after you’re done with work.
+This decision mostly influences your outfits and the time of day golden hour will be.
+Spring and Summer are, of course, the most popular seasons for photos and weddings, and wedding photographers will be busy, especially during the weekends.
+I only offer engagement sessions on weekdays from Spring through Fall.
+However, since we have longer days in the summer, we can schedule your engagement session later in the day, after you’re done with work.

 Speaking of your outfits, I have put together a Pinterest board with some ideas for what to wear for your engagement session!.
 Check it out!
 I am also here to help you pick out an outfit or offer advice if you’d like it!

-Arguably the most important aspect of planning your day when it comes to the photography on your wedding day is nailing down your timeline.
-Your timeline plays a huge role in your day when it comes to lighting and whether or not you’re able to get all of the photos you need.
+Arguably, the most important aspect of planning your wedding day when it comes to the photography is nailing down your timeline.
+Your timeline plays a huge role in your day when it comes to lighting and whether you get all of the photos you want.

 Here’s how it generally breaks down: